Get started now!

 Bevin has been mentoring missions advocates for more than 20 years.
 He is married to Judy, an amazing Okinawan-Amercian lady.
-Together they are the proud parents of an 12-year-old son.
+Together they are the proud parents of a 14-year-old son.
 Bevin and Judy met in Youth With A Mission (YWAM).
 For over 15 years, they served on the leadership team of a large YWAM community in Colorado Springs, Colorado, focused on mobilizing, equipping, sending, and sustaining missionaries who are going to the least-reached peoples on earth.

 For more missions mobilization resources visit: globalcastresource.com